Hardware and software setup

 Graphics tablet with induction mouse

-Induction mice use a special mouse pad that works like a graphics tablet or are actually included with the graphics tablet.
-Some tablets include a manipulator similar to a mouse with a glass crosshair, working on the same principle, but with a slightly different implementation, which makes it possible to achieve increased positioning accuracy by increasing the diameter of the sensitive coil and moving it out of the device into the user’s line of sight.
+Induction mice use a special pad that works like a graphics tablet or are actually included with a graphics tablet.
+Some tablets incorporate a manipulator similar to a mouse with a glass crosshair, working on the same principle, but slightly different in implementation, which allows you to achieve increased positioning accuracy by increasing the diameter of the sensitive coil and moving it out of the device into the user's field of view.

-Induction mice have good accuracy and do not need to be oriented correctly.
-An induction mouse can be “wireless” (the tablet on which it operates is connected to the computer), and have induction power, therefore, do not require batteries, like regular wireless mice.
+Induction mice have good accuracy and do not need to be properly oriented.
+An induction mouse can be “wireless” (a tablet is connected to the computer on which it works), and have induction power, therefore, do not require batteries, like conventional wireless mice.

-The mouse included with the graphics tablet will save some space on the table (provided that the tablet is always on it).
+The mouse included with the graphics tablet will save some space on the table (provided that the tablet is constantly on it).

-Induction mice are rare, expensive and not always comfortable.
-It is almost impossible to change a mouse for a graphics tablet to another one (for example, one that better suits your hand, etc.).
+Induction mice are rare, expensive, and not always convenient.
+It is almost impossible to change a mouse for a graphic tablet to another one (for example, more suitable for the hand, etc.).

-In addition to vertical and horizontal scrolling, mouse joysticks can be used for alternative pointer movement or adjustments, similar to wheels.
+In addition to vertical and horizontal scrolling, mouse joysticks can be used to alternate pointer movement or adjustments, similar to wheels.

-Induction mice most often have induction power from a working platform (“mat”) or graphics tablet.
-But such mice are only partly wireless - the tablet or pad is still connected with a cable.
-Thus, the cable does not interfere with moving the mouse, but also does not allow you to work at a distance from the computer, as with a regular wireless mouse.
+Induction mice are most often powered by an induction pad or graphics tablet.
+But such mice are only partly wireless - a tablet or pad is still connected with a cable.
+Thus, the cable does not interfere with moving the mouse, but it also does not allow you to work at a distance from the computer, as with a conventional wireless mouse.

 Additional functions

-Some mouse manufacturers add functions to alert the mouse about any events occurring on the computer.
-In particular, Genius and Logitech release models that notify about the presence of unread emails V mailbox by lighting an LED or playing music through the mouse's built-in speaker.
+Some mouse manufacturers add notification functions to the mouse about any events occurring on the computer.
+In particular, Genius and Logitech are releasing models that notify you of the presence of unread emails in mailbox glowing LED or playing music through the mouse's built-in speaker.

-There are known cases of placing a fan inside the mouse case to cool the user's hand while the user's hand is working with air flow through special holes.
-Some mouse models designed for computer gamers have small eccentrics built into the mouse body, which provide a vibration sensation when shooting computer games.
-Examples of such models are the Logitech iFeel Mouse line of mice.
+There are known cases of placing a fan inside the mouse case to cool the user's hand with air flow through special holes during operation.
+Some gaming mice have small eccentrics built into the body of the mouse to provide a sense of vibration when shooting video games.
+An example of such models is the Logitech iFeel Mouse line of mice.

-In addition, there are mini mice designed for laptop owners that are small in size and weight.
+In addition, there are mini mice designed for laptop owners, which have small dimensions and weight.

 Some wireless mice have the ability to work as a remote control (for example, Logitech MediaPlay).
 They have a slightly modified shape to work not only on the table, but also when held in the hand.